open-neuromorphic/open-neuromorphic.github.io/content/english/blog/onm-vision/index.md

 **Scientific software evolves like Wikipedia.**
 Climate models aren't developed in isolation by single labs, but maintained by global communities.
 When a researcher in Kenya discovers a bug in atmospheric turbulence calculations, the fix propagates instantly to climate simulations worldwide.
 Models improve continuously rather than languishing in academic silos.

-**The pace of discovery accelerates.** Instead of each researcher building from scratch, we stand on shoulders of giants whose work is not just readable, but runnable and modifiable.
+**The pace of discovery accelerates.** Instead of each researcher building from scratch, we stand on shoulders of giants whose work is not only readable, but runnable and modifiable.
 Scientific progress compounds at an unprecedented rate.

-**Trust in science strengthens.** When climate models, economic forecasts, and medical recommendations are built on transparent, auditable code, public confidence grows.
+**Trust in science strengthens.** When climate models, economic forecasts, and medical recommendations are built on transparent and auditable code, public confidence grows.
 Science communication improves because the models themselves become part of the conversation—not just their conclusions.

-This isn't utopian fantasy.
+This isn't a utopian fantasy.
-Every piece already exists---open source communities, reproducible environments, collaborative development platforms.
+Every piece already exists---open source communities, reproducible environments, and collaborative development platforms.
 We just need to shape them into a coherent vision for how science should work in the digital age.

 The question isn't whether this future is possible.
 The question is: how quickly can we build it?